PDXostc/rvi_v2x_firmware/field-support-manual.md

 The button on the V2X board can be used to control the power states.

-Hold button for longer than N seconds and release.
+Hold button for N seconds and release.

-* \> 1 second: Turn on all board components (including Host)
-* \> 3 seconds: Turn off all board components (including Host), only Atmel CPU will retain power
+* \<5 second: Turn on all board components (including Host), including bring up from low power state
-* \> 5 seconds: Turn off V2X board
+* \>5 seconds: Turn off V2X board

 > While no LEDs currently dedicated to indicating power state of the board
 > itself, powering off the board will deactivate the LEDs.

+>

+### Command options for power off (see also command set) <a name="command-power-off"></a>

+V2X board supports a command set over a USB-serial port.
+The V2X chip mounts as 3 sequential ttyACM devices and the GSM modem mounts as 5 ttyUSB devices.
+Connect a terminal window to the middle ttyACM port.
+There is no physical manifestation of these serial signals, so the port configuration settings are unimportant.
+Sending "VXPDA" will perform a complete system power down.
+After that the V2X can only be woken by the button.

 ### Button failure or fallback procedure <a name="button-failure"></a>

-V2X board supports a command set over a USB-serial port.

-> TODO: Later section with details on using command set for power management and
+> TODO: Improve this section with more details on using command set for power management and troubleshooting.
-> troubleshooting.

 ### When all else fails <a name="when-fails"></a>

 Disconnect the board from the OBD port to cut power.
 Allow a few seconds, then reconnect.
 Use the button repower the system.

-### Command options for power off (see also command set) <a name="command-power-off"></a>

-> TODO: Describe contacting the V2X control port, and commands that can be used
-> for power state manipulation.

 ### Nominal smart cities <a name="nominal-smart-cities"></a>